ShaikhaDAAHTest/shaikhadaahtest.github.io/_pages/chbtn.md

 ### Introduction

-Usually, when completing an assignment that involves choosing items, ideas, or constructs for comparison, I would choose the ones I feel most drawn to or that feel the most familiar to me.
-However, going into this assignment, I wanted to take a unique approach that would
+Museums are not just repositories of art and artifacts but are also complex narratives of history, culture, and human interaction.
+While exploring the metadata from the Harvard Art Museum API, I was tempted, as many would be, to gravitate towards what I knew, what felt familiar, or what resonated personally.
+These preferences, albeit subconscious, often influence our research methods and the conclusions we derive from them.
+To counteract this inherent bias and to truly delve into the museum's collection with a fresh and unbiased lens, I took an unorthodox approach: random sampling.

+Instead of choosing cultures or items based on personal affinity or familiarity, I employed random sampling at each decision point in the assignment.
+This method allowed me to approach the data without any preconceived notions or expectations.
+In doing so, I hoped to shed light on unexpected patterns, overlooked trends, and new insights that might not surface in a more directed search.

 ### Part 1: Exploring the HAM website and the csv file of All Objects

 In order to keep my process randomized, I decided to use the csv file instead of exploring the HAM website.
-I generated a bunch of random numbers from the total number of objects, leaving me with these numbers that corresponded to the following objects on the csv file:
+I generated a series of random numbers from the total number of objects, leaving me with these numbers that corresponded to the following objects on the csv file:

 - 120216: [Holy Family,18th century,German](https://www.harvardartmuseums.org/collections/object/299295,https://nrs.harvard.edu/urn-3:HUAM:INV002077_dynmc)
 - 203756: [The Inner Pages,20th century,American](https://www.harvardartmuseums.org/collections/object/250621)